Highlights Of The Program

 TELEHEALTH UNDER SCRUTINY: PERSPECTIVES FROM HEALTHCARE AND WHITE-COLLAR COUNSEL ON SURVIVING UPIC AUDITS AND DOJ INVESTIGATIONS

-Rachel M Carey
+Rachel M. Carey

 McDonald Hopkins LLC

-Rachel M Carey
+Rachel M. Carey

 McDonald Hopkins LLC